samuelgoto/agentic-login-toolkit/README.md

 # Sequencing

-There is an overall belief that, while this seems a unified modal dialog for login seems like a plausible end state, it is likely that we can't quite reach it from where we are today in 2026: [`immediate mediation`](https://github.com/w3ctag/design-reviews/issues/1092) is still unresolved and the developer demand for a unified account chooser is still in its infancy.
+## Phase 1

-Agentic browsing, on the other hand, is testing the limits of the Web Platform and is currently strugging to log users into websites safely.
+While a unified modal dialog for login seems like a great end state, it doesn't quite seem like something that is quite within reach today: [`immediate mediation`](https://github.com/w3ctag/design-reviews/issues/1092) is still unresolved and the developer demand for a unified account chooser is still in its infancy.

-One way that occurred to us that we could bootstrap this process is to wrap the individual options in the NASCAR flag, rather than the NASCAR flag as a whole.
+One way that occurred to us that we could take a smaller and concrete step towards the right direction is to wrap the individual options in the NASCAR flag, rather than the top right corner login link.

-So, for example, as opposed to replacing the "login" top-right-corner links, we'd replace the individual passkeys buttons in the NASCAR flag:
+So, for example, as opposed to replacing the "login" top right corner links, we'd replace the individual passkeys buttons in the NASCAR flag:

 ```html
 <login onselect="login()">